orchestracities/ngsi-timeseries-api/experiments/grafana/readme.md

 Assuming you are in the root of this project:

-1. Activate the venv
+1. Activate dev environment

-        source env/bin/activate
+        source setup_dev_env.sh

-2. Make sure to have this project in PYTHONPATH

-        export PYTHONPATH=$PWD:$PYTHONPATH

-3. Move to experiment folder
+2. Move to experiment folder

         cd experiments/grafana

-4. Launch docker containers
+3. Launch docker containers

         docker-compose up -d

-5. If you want to test Cratedb + Grafana
+4. If you want to test Cratedb + Grafana

         python crate_feeder.py

-6. If you want to test QuantumLeap + Crate + Grafana
+    But, if you want to test QuantumLeap + Cratedb + Grafana

         python ql_feeder.py

+5. When you've finished, remember to run

+        docker-compose down

 Manage Cratedb cluster at [http://0.0.0.0:4200](http://0.0.0.0:4200).